timburr1/timburr1.github.io/_posts/2023-07-10-burning-sky.md

 ### Faro's Spellbook

 #### 0
-* all cantrips, except Ray of Frost
+* All cantrips, except Ray of Frost

 #### 1
 * Burning Hands